Naproxen (By mouth)

 - Steroid medicine

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine

-- Tell your doctor if you have kidney disease, liver disease, asthma, high blood pressure, congestive heart failure (CHF), other heart or blood problems, or a history of ulcers or digestion problems.
+- Tell your doctor if you have kidney disease, liver disease, anemia, asthma, bleeding problems, high blood pressure, heart failure, a recent heart attack, or a history of stomach or bowel problems (including ulcers or bleeding).
 Tell your doctor if you smoke or drink alcohol.

 - This medicine may cause the following problems:

 - Higher risk of blood clots, heart attack, stroke, or heart failure